con-kitty/categorifier-c/README.md

 - `Categorifier.Client.HasRep`
 - `GHC.Generics.Generic`

-The internal types usuallly only need `HasRep` and `TargetOb` instances.
+The internal types usually only need `HasRep` and `TargetOb` instances.

 <!-- TODO: explain the following:
 - How to write TargetOb instances